mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 # Participant Stipend

 The participant(s) will receive a monthly stipend commensurate with educational level and experience.
-Presenty aproxamatly $7,500 per month plus a stipend for heath insurance through ORISE.
+The Stipend is approximately $90,000 per year plus a stipend for heath insurance through ORISE.

 # Citizenship Requirements

-This opportunity is available to U.S. citizens only.
+This opportunity is currently available to U.S. citizens only.

 # ORISE Information

 This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and ARS.
 Participants do not become employees of USDA, ARS, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.

-# Program Questions

-Please visit our Program Website.
-If you have additional questions about the application process please email USDA-ARS@orau.org and include the reference code for this opportunity.
-Qualifications The qualified candidate should have received a doctoral degree in one of the relevant fields listed below.

 # Preferred skills: